 Francis was one of the first Roman Catholic priests to be involved in charismatic renewal and in an active healing ministry.
 He was an instrumental member of the group of charismatic leaders that formed the Charismatic Concerns Committee (CCC) in the early 1970s.
 The CCC was later re-named the Charismatic Leaders Fellowship, and Francis has served as its chairman for the past several years.

-Francis first met Judith Sewell, briefly, when he was a speaker at an international conference in Jerusalem (1975).
+Francis first met Judith Sewell when he was a speaker at an international conference in Jerusalem (1975).
 Their paths crossed again, through ministry, two years later.
 They were married in 1980 and settled in Clearwater, Florida, where they established Christian Healing Ministries that same year.
-Since the very beginning of their marriage, Francis and Judith have traveled widely, speaking and ministering together.
-In 1987, at the invitation of the Episcopal Diocese of Florida, they moved to Jacksonville, Florida, and expanded Christian Healing Ministries into a healing center for prayer ministry and teaching.
+Since the very beginning of their marriage, Francis and Judith have travelled widely, speaking and ministering together.
+In 1987, at the invitation of the Episcopal Diocese of Florida, they moved to Jacksonville, Florida, and expanded Christian Healing Ministries into a healing center for prayer ministry and training.

 In 2007, the International Catholic Charismatic Renewal Service in the Vatican co-sponsored an international conference with Christian Healing Ministries for 450 Catholic leaders from 42 countries.
 Held in Jacksonville, the purpose of the six-day conference was to bring the teachings of Francis and Judith to the worldwide Church.